hugosilva2901/lei-22-s2-1DO-g68/lei-22-s2-1do-g68/docs/sprintA/Readme.md

 The artifacts should be developed in accordance with the [template files](../template).

-**It is highly recommend to organize the content of each User Story on a dedicated sub-folder (e.g.: content related with US002 is located on a folder named "US001").**
+**It is highly recommend to orgjnujnuanize the content of each User Story on a dedicated sub-folder (e.g.: content related with US002 is located on a folder named "US001").**